Skip to main content

 • Please check whether you are accessing from a computer within the TU campus network.
 You can recognize this by the fact that the computer has been assigned an IP address from the range 139.174.*.*.

-• It could also be that the full text is not licensed or freely available through the TU Clausthal.
-Please pay attention to the provider symbols used to indicate access rights.
+• It could also be that it is not a full text licensed by TU Clausthal or freely available.
+Please pay attention to the symbols used by the providers to indicate access rights.

-• If there are no access rights to the full text, it may still be worthwhile to call it up.
-In the case of e-books, the providers usually make tables of contents, abstracts, prefaces, test pages, test chapters or similar accessible free of charge, which can already provide a good overview of the entire title.
+• If you do not have access rights to the full text, it may still be worth accessing it.
+In the case of e-books, the providers usually make tables of contents, abstracts, prefaces, test pages, test chapters etc. available free of charge, which can already provide a good overview of the entire title.

-• Please also note that for cost reasons unlimited access by several users at the same time could not always be purchased.
-Thus, a licensed e-media may be temporarily inaccessible if another user is currently working with it.
-Therefore, please always test again later whether you can now access the full text.
+• Please also note that for cost reasons it is not always possible to purchase unlimited access for several users at the same time.
+A licensed e-medium may therefore be temporarily inaccessible if another user is currently working with it.
+Therefore, please always check again later to see whether you now have access to the full text.

-• Since the e-media are located on servers of the respective providers and not of the TU Clausthal, it is always advisable to test the access again at a later time.
-Sometimes maintenance work or technical problems at the providers are the reason.
-These do not have to be immediately apparent and are completely independent of the TU campus network.
+• As the e-media are stored on the servers of the respective providers and not TU Clausthal, it is always advisable to test access again at a later date.
+Sometimes this is due to maintenance work or technical problems at the providers.
+These do not have to be immediately recognizable and are completely independent of the TU campus network.

-If you encounter permanent problems accessing e-media licensed by the TU Clausthal, please let us know.
-We will then make every effort to restore access as quickly as possible.
+If you encounter permanent problems accessing e-media licensed by TU Clausthal, please let us know.
+We will then endeavor to restore access as quickly as possible.

-Especially in the case of journals, access problems may occur from time to time.
-Possible reasons are malfunctions of the provider's servers, unannounced changes of access regulations, URLs or passwords, sometimes even the disappearance of the journal from the net.
+There can always be problems with accessing journals in particular.
+Possible reasons include disruptions to the provider's server, unannounced changes to access regulations, URLs or passwords, and sometimes even the journal disappearing from the network.
 In such cases, we ask for your understanding and, if necessary, for your notification.